WESC Foundation offers a special needs education provision for children and young people with a vision impairment and other complex needs

 Staff at WESC Foundation

-Specialist teachers work at WESC Foundation, with many holding either the QTVI (Qualified Teacher of the Visually Impaired) or MSI (Multi-sensory Impairment) qualification.
+Experience teachers from the world of special needs education work at WESC Foundation, with many holding either the QTVI (Qualified Teacher of the Visually Impaired) or MSI (Multi-sensory Impairment) qualification.
 Teachers are required to begin the most appropriate course within 2 years of starting.

 We also have our own team of therapy, mobility and orientation staff who are employed directly by the charity.